An event-driven architecture consists of event producers that generate a stream of events, and event consumers that listen for the events.

 Simple event processing.
 An event immediately triggers an action in the consumer.
 For example, you could use Azure Functions with a Service Bus trigger, so that a function executes whenever a message is published to a Service Bus topic.

 Complex event processing.
-A consumer processes a series of events, looking for patterns in the event data, using a technology such as Azure Stream Analytics or Apache Storm.
+A consumer processes a series of events, looking for patterns in the event data, using a technology such as Azure Stream Analytics.
 For example, you could aggregate readings from an embedded device over a time window, and generate a notification if the moving average crosses a certain threshold.

 Event stream processing.
 Use a data streaming platform, such as Azure IoT Hub or Apache Kafka, as a pipeline to ingest events and feed them to stream processors.
 The stream processors act to process or transform the stream.
 There may be multiple stream processors for different subsystems of the application.
 This approach is a good fit for IoT workloads.